dijasila/GPAW/doc/platforms/Linux/Niflheim/load.rst

 will remember which modules you have loaded when you submit the job, and that will typically be the default version, which must then be unloaded.

+**NOTE:** An easier alternative may be to  :ref:`build different versions of GPAW yourself <build on niflheim>` using virtual environments.